 This year, we have worked hard to provide you with study spaces across campus during this incredibly busy time.
 Here are the study spaces available until 19th May.
 Every day, different spaces will be published on the University snapchat (uofglasgow).
 Good luck in your exams everyone!

 The University of Glasgow's student-led campaign aimed at taking breaks, stress relief and looking after yourself during exams.
 Drop-in events every weekday lunchtime, stall on Level 3 of the Library every Monday & Friday and free stress packs.

-The Students’ Representative Council will be closing at 12 noon on Friday 16th December for the Christmas break.
-Please note that all printing and binding services will be unavailable over the winter break.
+The Students’ Representative Council will be closing at 5PM on Thursday 13th April for the Easter Bank Holiday.
+Please note that all printing and binding services will be unavailable over this period.

 Got a few weeks free at the end of summer?
 Want to meet some amazing people and help new students?
 Then why not think of applying to be a Freshers’ Helper!

 We at the SRC are keen to gather some information about the experiences of students who are also parents.
 This will assist us in developing a 'Parents' Policy' with the University.

 Voting for the Rectorial Election is now open between 9am Monday 20th March and 4pm Tuesday 21st of March at glasgow.ac.uk/vote.
 All current students are eligible to vote in the Rectorial election.
 It’s a single transferable vote (STV), so students rank any and all candidates for whom they wish to vote in order of preference.
 Manifestos for all candidates can be found at Rector Manifestos 2017, more information on the elections can be found on our Rector Elections page and we also have a Rector Elections 2017 FAQs